ambikae08/AMUSINGPYTHON/README.md

 <img width="368" height="200" alt="image" src="https://github.com/user-attachments/assets/9995f980-c5bd-400e-a8d6-eeb534c68466" />

-Algorithm
+## Algorithm

-Initialize Parameters:Set the values for carrier frequency, message frequency, and sampling frequency.
+1. *Initialize Parameters:* Set the values for carrier frequency, message frequency, and sampling frequency.

-Generate Time Axis: Create a time vector for the signal duration.
+2. *Generate Time Axis:* Create a time vector for the signal duration.

-Generate Message Signal: Define the message signal as a cosine wave.
+3. *Generate Message Signal:* Define the message signal as a cosine wave.

-Generate Carrier Signal: Define the carrier signal as a cosine wave.
+4. *Generate Carrier Signal:* Define the carrier signal as a cosine wave.

-Modulate Signal: Apply the AM formula to obtain the modulated signal.
+5. *Modulate Signal:* Apply the AM formula to obtain the modulated signal.

-Plot the Signals: Use Matplotlib to plot the message signal, carrier signal, and modulated signal.
+6. *Plot the Signals:* Use Matplotlib to plot the message signal, carrier signal, and modulated signal.

-Python Code
+## Python Code

 ```
 import numpy as np